 Column Data TypesSQLEditor keeps a separate data types list for each dialect that it knows about.

 You can edit these types in the preferences window if you like, although you only get one set per database dialect.

-The button Reset all dialects will reload all type lists to the default lists provided with SQLEditor.
+In the Preferences→Data types panel, the button Reset all dialects will reload all type lists to the default lists provided with SQLEditor.